Find Affordable College Courses

 Toledo, OH

-University of Toledo did quite well in this year’s ranking of the best schools for electrical engineering students.
-It came in at #9 on the list.
-Located in the large city of Toledo, University of Toledo is a public school with a large student population.
+University of Toledo landed the #9 spot in the 2023 rankings for the best electrical engineering programs.
+Located in the city of Toledo, University of Toledo is a public school with a large student population.

 EE majors at University of Toledo take out an average of $20,684 in student loans while working on their egree.

-Full Electrical Engineering at University of Toledo Report
+Read full report on Electrical Engineering at University of Toledo

 After completing their degree, EE graduates from University of Akron Main Campus carry an average student debtload of $23,520.